 - For our windows, I take the screens out and wash them.

 - I then wash the window sills and each of the windows (inside and out).
 I find that a squeegee works very well for our windows.
 I use it every time that I clean them.

 - I clean the corners of the windows because this is where the dirt really hides.
 I clean the corners with a cotton swab and it helps so much (you can use a crevice tool, but I’ve found a cotton swab works just as well).
 It gets rid of that little dark pile of dirt that sits in the corner.
-I clean the shutters of every window after I am finished with the window and have replaced the screen.

 Spring is a great time for deep cleaning.
 It gives us a chance to bring in the fresh air, to clean those things that we have forgetting, and to give us a fresh start for the warm months ahead.